clhenrick/portfolio/_posts/blog/2021-06-31-swd-ten-week-course.md

 At a very high level I'd say that the primary focus of the course was how to be a better communicator with data, as well as a better planner and critical thinker.
 This makes sense, as _explanatory_ data visualization really is about communicating, particularly communicating the "so what" about a dataset.
 If your audience is not clear on what the key take away(s) about the dataset is, then you're not communicating effectively.

 Learning and putting into practice various strategies for communicating _effectively_ is an important concept that I took away from the course and one that I anticipate to be working on for the rest of my career. *It's crucial to not assume that after you graphed some data and that because it makes sense to you that it will make sense to your viewers* (hence the importance of asking for feedback).
-I believe that it's probably difficult for many data vis practitioners to come to terms with understanding that in order to communicate effectively, you must first identify your target audience so that you can custom tailor your visualization to them and decide on how to share it with them.
+I believe that it's probably difficult for many fledging data vis practitioners to come to terms with understanding that in order to communicate effectively, you must first identify your target audience so that you can custom tailor your visualization to them and decide on how to share it with them (e.g. a presentation, website, newsletter, handout, etc).
 Then, you need to get feedback from people representative of this audience to determine whether or not you are communicating effectively.
-This is just as important as the "what" you're communicating with your visualization.
+How and where you communicate with data is just as important as the insights (what) you are so eager to communicate.

 ## Course Project

-For my final project I chose to do a presentation on the [Digital Divide](https://en.wikipedia.org/wiki/Digital_divide), or how access to the internet varies across the United States and potential policies that can help address it.
-[Here's a link to the slide deck](https://docs.google.com/presentation/d/1IFXkuGSwGduACZhJ_qy3FRrSBz9bN9GdoMKnDC1mRFM/edit?usp=sharing), in case you're interested, or view it below:
+For my final project I chose to do a presentation on the [Digital Divide](https://en.wikipedia.org/wiki/Digital_divide), or how access to the internet varies across the United States and potential policies that can help address it (_**disclaimer:** I'm not a policy expert on this subject, this project was more or less an exercise on crafting a data story and not focused on the accuracy of depth of tangentally related aspects such as policy_).
+[Here's a link to the slide deck](https://docs.google.com/presentation/d/1IFXkuGSwGduACZhJ_qy3FRrSBz9bN9GdoMKnDC1mRFM/edit?usp=sharing), in case you're interested, or you may view it in the embed below:

 <style>
   /* Thank you CSS Tricks! https://css-tricks.com/responsive-iframes/ */